5505 0

 • Antagonism and synergism of ions

-Antagonism is manifested in the mutual influence of ions.
+Antagonism manifests itself in the mutual influence of ions.
 An increase in the content of one ion in a plant inhibits the entry of another ion into the plant.
-For example, the entry of the Mn2+ ion into the plant inhibits the entry of iron and affects the biosynthesis of chlorophyll.
-One of the reasons for the phenomenon of antagonism may be related ...
+For example, the entry of Mn2+ ion into a plant inhibits the entry of iron and affects the biosynthesis of chlorophyll.
+One of the reasons for the phenomenon of antagonism may be related...

-• ANTAGONISM OF JUDICIAL PRACTICE ON THE LEGALITY OF ASSIGNMENT IN CREDIT RELATIONS
+• ANTAGONISTIC COURT PRACTICE ON THE ISSUE OF THE LEGALITY OF ASSIGNMENT IN CREDIT RELATIONS

-Lending in the Russian Federation is one of the most demanded services in the economic activity of subjects.
+Lending in the Russian Federation is one of the most popular services in the economic activities of subjects.
 The issuance of funds at interest to individuals and legal entities is carried out by specialized entities, to which Russian legislation imposes certain requirements.
 Regulatory...

 (Modern legal science and practice)